FPL Bonus Points System Explained

 FPL bonus points added

-However, it is also possible to view and track bonus points live in real time as a match is unfolding.
+Yes, it is also possible to view and track bonus points live in real-time as a match is unfolding.

 Of course, the preliminary bonuses will change regularly depending upon the events that occur in the game, and this is important to keep in mind.